davidsluo/notes/CSCI_1730/README.md

 # CSCI 1730
-From Spring semester CSCI 1730 at UGA with Michael Cotterell.
+From Spring semester CSCI 1730 (Systems Programming) at UGA with Michael Cotterell.